Ton-moy/surprise-and-serendipity/README.md

 - 384GB RAM (8GB per core)
 - 100GBit EDR Infiniband Interconnect

-Running the code on a personal computer or a single machine may significantly increase the processing time, possibly taking 5-10 days to complete.
+Running the code on a personal computer or a single machine may significantly increase the processing time, possibly taking 5-10 days to complete some codes.
 So it is recommended to run the code on a distributed system if you have the opportunity.
 Please feel free to reach out to us regarding this.

 ## Experiment Replication:
 To replicate our experiments, follow the steps below: